 Big Blackout: A severe winter storm takes out the power in New York City in "Snow Angels".

-Bland Name Product: In episode 3, The Investor's Post with its 'distinctive salmon-coloured paper stock' is a stand-in for The Financial Times, another business-oriented newspaper known for being printed on pink paper.
+Bland-Name Product: In episode 3, The Investor's Post with its 'distinctive salmon-colored paper stock' is a stand-in for The Financial Times, another business-oriented newspaper known for being printed on pink paper.

-Call Back: The scene where Joan lands in jail and Sherlock comes to bail her out in "Deja Vu All Over Again" is shot-by-shot remake of the scene in the Pilot, where it was the other way round.
+The scene where Joan lands in jail and Sherlock comes to bail her out in "Déjà Vu All Over Again" is a shot-by-shot remake of the scene in "Pilot", where it was the other way round.